Engee documentation

 vline!( [Nave-Nd], lw=3, lc=3, label=:none )

-To investigate this sample, the arithmetic mean is not enough.
-We need to guess what function the distribution of the results of the observed process obeys.
-First, let us assume that we have a lognormal distribution.
+To examine this sample, the arithmetic mean is not enough.
+We need to guess which function is responsible for the distribution of the results of the observed process.
+To begin with, let's assume that we have a lognormal distribution in front of us.

 using Distributions